 Conching is the mixing process where the paste is further refined and flavors can be added such as vanilla, cocoa butter, and organic cane sugar.
 The end result will be chocolate with a smooth and velvety texture and a delicate, balanced flavor profile based on the chocolatier’s intention (i.e. milk chocolate, dark chocolate, etc.)

 The cocoa mass is solidified and stabilized in a process called tempering which slowly heats and cools it so that it is formed into the right consistency for pouring.
 Without this step, the chocolate would be dull and crumbly, lacking the luscious sheen we expect or the nice “snap” when we pull off a piece.
 Tempering takes several hours to achieve.

 The tempered chocolate is poured into a mold and lightly vibrated or tapped on a special machine to remove any air bubbles.
 Bars are cured overnight in a cooler before wrapping.

-Each bar is safely wrapped in a thick, confectionary foil, labeled, and stored in a temperature-controlled cooler at 64 degrees.
+Each bar is safely wrapped in a thick, confectionary foil, labeled, and stored in our temperature-controlled cooler at 64 degrees.

 Kona Earth Coffee & Chocolate- A Perfect Pair

 Step aside Willy Wonka, Kona Earth chocolate is giving you a run for your money!
 Crafted with love from seed to bar, this chocolate is low on bitterness and high on deliciousness.
 With notes of dried and fresh fruit and a hint of tamarind, peach, nectarines and spice, it's like a symphony in your mouth!
 The best part?
 It's made with only three simple ingredients - Kona cacao nibs, cocoa butter, and organic case sugar which makes it a guilt-free indulgence!